jundalisay/sp/content/en/research/smith/wealth-of-nations/book-4/chapter-7d.md

 These little settlements were under the government of an exclusive company.

 It had the sole right of:
-- Purchasing the surplus produce of the colonists
+- purchasing the surplus produce of the colonists
-- Supplying them with goods of other countries
+- supplying them with goods of other countries

-It had the power and the greatest temptation of oppressing the colonists.

-The government of an exclusive company of merchants is, perhaps, the worst of all governments for any country.
+The government of an exclusive company of merchants is, perhaps, the worst of all governments for any country as it has the power and the greatest temptation of oppressing the colonists.
 - It rendered the progress of those colonies more slow and languid.

 The recent King of Denmark dissolved this company.